 - Students in Preschool, Pre-Kindergarten, and Kindergarten follow a language immersion program in French or Spanish.

 - Students in Grades 1 to 5 spend half of their academic class time working in English and the other half in either French or Spanish.

-The WIS approach allows students to learn through language and about language.
+The WIS approach provides differentiated instruction and allows students to learn through language and about language.
 Students learn to understand, speak, read, and write effectively in both languages.

 In Middle School, students with sufficient language proficiency in French and Spanish continue to pursue a dual language program; in addition to a language and literature class, they take humanities (history and geography) in their non-English language.
 Students moving into Grade 6 also have the option to take Chinese as an elective course.
 All Upper School students take English and at least one other language.
 Over half of WIS students earn a bilingual IB Diploma.

-The ability to communicate in more than one language facilitates an individual’s movement beyond the first language and home culture, increases awareness of the world, and enables one to participate more fully as an international citizen.
+The ability to communicate in more than one language enables one to participate more fully as an international citizen.